jef-00/ADB-AND-DRIVER-INSTALLER/README.md

 <br>

 ## How to update drivers?
-Rerun the tool and choose "no" until you were ask "Do you want to install device drivers" Choose "yes"
+Rerun the tool and choose "no" until you were ask "Do you want to install device drivers" Choose "yes" and continue driver installation